shubhamg14/WeatherApp-UI/README.md

 This Webpage takes an input date and then plot the Forecasts TMIN, TMAX for next five days.

+## UI overview

-This UI has been implemented using Javascript for Asynchronus call, so that whenever value gets updated, page does not refresh.
+        1. This UI has been implemented using Javascript for Asynchronus call, so that whenever value gets updated, page does not                  refresh.
-For HTML part Bootstrap 4 CSS has been used to implement layout and Navbars.
+        2. For HTML part Bootstrap 4 CSS has been used to implement layout and Navbars.
-CanvasJS has been used to populate graphs for weather forecasts.
+        3. CanvasJS has been used to populate graphs for weather forecasts.

 ## The UI has the following functionality: